 Heidi brings along with her enthusiasm, passion and generosity of self in her career as well as her private life.
 She spends as much time as possible with family, friends, and her Jack Russell Terrier.
 Her other interests include cooking, tennis, gardening, reading, and taking long walks with her dog.

-Andrea Berkemeier joined the VHL Alliance in Fall 2016.
-In her role as the Engagement and Outreach Director, Andrea provides patient support, works with VHL Clinical Care Centers, and serves as the team leader of the VHLA Cancer in our Genes International Patient Databank project.
+Josh joined the VHL Alliance in May of 2017.
+In his role as the Engagement and Outreach Director, Josh provides patient support, works with VHL Clinical Care Centers, and serves as the team leader of the VHLA Cancer in our Genes International Patient Databank project.